Lydia-Bug/Andie/README.md

 ## **Filters**
 #### *Implmented by Callum Walker*
 ### Sharpen filter
-- Accessed via:
+- Accessed via: Filter Menu (Sharpen Option)
-- Tested on...
+- This was tested on multiple images of various file types, composition and quality
-- Known issues...
+- No known issues
 ### Gaussian blur filter
-- Accessed via:
+- Accessed via: Filter Menu (Gaussian Blur Option)
-- Tested on...
+- This was tested on multiple images of various file types, composition and quality
-- Known issues...
+- No known issues
 ### Median filter
-- Accessed via:
+- Accessed via: Filter Menu (Median Filter Option)
-- Tested on...
+- This was tested on multiple images of various file types, composition and quality
-- Known issues...
+- No known issues
 <br/><br/>

 ## **Colour Adjustments**